ykjit/yk/docs/src/dev/runtime_config.md

   to that path.
 The special value `-` (i.e. a single dash) can be used for `<path>` to indicate stderr.
 If not specified, logs to stderr.

-  `<level>` specifies the level of logging: level 0 turns off all yk logging;
+  `<level>` specifies the level of logging, each adding to the previous: level 0 turns off all yk logging; level 1 shows major errors only; and level 2 warnings.
+Levels above 3 are used for internal yk debugging, and their precise output, and indeed the maximum level may change without warning.
-  level 1 shows major errors only; level 2 warnings; and level 3 and above being increasingly granular information about transitions within yk.
-Some information may or may not be displayed based on compile-time options.
+  Currently: level 3 logs transitions of a `Location` transition; and level 4 JIT events such as starting/stopping tracing.
+Note that some information, at all levels, may or may not be displayed based on compile-time options.
   Defaults to 1.

 * `YK_HOT_THRESHOLD`: an integer from 0..4294967295 (both inclusive) that